Deepesh-Tank/Cross-Modal-Style-Transfer/README.md

 4) We use an additional loss factor i.e. total variation loss that was not in mentioned paper.

-The folder IMPLEMENTED_PAPER Contains CODE.pynb file along with used database images and content images.
+The folder IMPLEMENTED_PAPER Contains CODE.ipynb file along with used database images and content images.

 For more detailed analysis and working of project view the CODE_ANALYIS_WORKING_RESULTS.pptx